JoshDavies/movie-database/README.md

 A Font End React App with SCSS and TypeScript.

 This project was cloned from my previous project: [Theme-builder](https://github.com/JoshDavies/theme-builder) in order to continue working on it but to take it in a new direction and shift focus on to adding content via an API.

+The MobX library has been added to the project to handle state management.
+I have used MobX before, however, they previously encouraged the use of decorators like ```@observable```.
+In MobX 6, they have now chosen to move away from them for maximum compatibility with standard JavaScript.
+[MobX Docs.](https://mobx.js.org/installation.html) It is still possible to enable decorators but they are no longer recommended for new projects.
+So I am interested to try out the use of ```makeObservable``` instead!

 ## Project Objectives:
 TBA
+- Learn new syntax for MobX 6.

 ----------------
 ## Tech